Business Account Agreement

 A business deposit account is a deposit account that is not held or maintained primarily for personal, family, or household purposes.
 Examples of business deposit accounts include an account owned by an individual acting as a sole proprietor; a partnership; a limited partnership; a limited liability partnership; a limited liability company; a corporation; a joint venture; or a non-profit corporation.

-The Seed Business Account is a checkless demand deposit account to be used by a business entity to make payments and transfers to third parties using online services or the debit Card that is automatically issued with the Account.
-Paper checks are not included with the Account, however an online check writing service is available, See section C.11, “Check Writing Services” for details.
+The Cross River Bank Business Account is a demand deposit account to be used by a business entity to make payments and transfers to third parties using online services or the debit Card that is automatically issued with the Account.
+Paper checks are not included with the Account and will not be available.

 3. Authorized Signers

 The Account Owner may add additional Authorized Signers to the Account during the application process or after the Account has been established.
 At any point in time, up to three (3) Authorized Signers may be listed on the Account.
 An Authorized Signer is a person who has actual or apparent authority to transact business on the Account, whether or not the Bank has a record of such person’s electronic signature on file.
-To add or remove an Authorized Signer from an existing Account, please contact Seed at firstname.lastname@example.org or 1-855-733-3683.
+To add or remove an Authorized Signer from an existing Account, please contact Cross River Bank at email@example.com or 1-855-733-3683.
+You are liable for any action or omission by any user of the Site, any Authorized Signors to the Account, and any act or omission of a user or Authorized Signer that breaches this Agreement if taken or omitted shall be deemed to be a breach by you of this Agreement.
 The Bank may continue to recognize an Authorized Signer’s authority until the Bank has received and had a reasonable time to act upon a revocation or modification request from the Account Owner.

 C. GENERAL RULES GOVERNING THE BUSINESS DEPOSIT ACCOUNT